 Newman, Frazier push Pirates past Braves 6-4 in 10 innings

-Kevin Newman drove in the tiebreaking run in the 10th inning, Adam Frazier went 4 for 5, and the Pittsburgh Pirates beat the Atlanta Braves 6-4 on Thursday night.
+Kevin Newman hit a tiebreaking single in the 10th inning, Frazier had four hits and the Pirates beat the Atlanta Braves 6-4 on Thursday night.

-Designated runner Ben Gamel advanced to third on Frazier's single and scored on Newman's single to center field.
-With the bases loaded and one out against Jacob Webb (1-2), Gregory Polanco followed with a sacrifice fly to add an insurance run.

-The Braves have lost seven of 10 to drop into fourth place in the NL East after winning the division the last three years.
+With the score 4-all and Ben Gamel starting the 10th on second base under the pandemic extra-innings rule, Frazier singled Gamel to third off Jacob Webb (1-2) and Newman singled for a 5-4 lead.

 Smyly, signed to an $11 million, one-year contract, went 0-2 with an 8.05 ERA in four April starts.
 He has allowed five runs — four earned — in his last 18 innings.

+Smyly singled for his first big league hit in the fourth, ending an 0-for-33 slump.

-Crowe gave up four runs and seven hits with three walks and seven strikeouts in five-plus innings.
+Pirates starter Crowe gave up four runs, seven hits and three walks in five-plus innings.
+He struck out Freddie Freeman to leave the bases loaded in the fourth.

-Pittsburgh, last in the NL Central, snapped a three-game skid.
-The Pirates led 2-0 in the first when Adam Frazier doubled and Jacob Stallings hit his fourth homer.

-Smyly singled for his first career hit, snapping an 0-for-33 span, in the fourth.
-A walk to Ronald Acuña Jr. loaded the bases, but Crowe struck out Freddie Freeman to end the threat.

 TRAINER’S ROOM